regnerus/bower-grunt-example/README.md

+**Example Code for the article [Managing Assets in a Laravel project with Git using Grunt.JS and Bower](http://printr.nl/blog/2014/08/managing-assets-in-a-laravel-project-with-git-using-grunt-js-and-bower-2/)**

 #Managing Assets in a Laravel project with Git using Grunt.JS and Bower

 Front-end development has undergone a major transformation in the recent years.
 Frameworks like [AngularJS](https://angularjs.org/) are pushing the limits of what a modern webbrowser can do.
 Therefore accomplishing things thought to be impossible three years ago.